-Curt Schilling rips voters, asks to be left off ballot next year after latest Hall of Fame denial
+Curt Schilling wants off the Hall of Fame ballot.
+Voters said that’s not up to him.

 Schilling took issue with that in his letter, writing that “the media has created a Curt Schilling that does not and has never existed.”

 “Never malicious, never to willfully or intentionally hurt another person.
 I was 100% accountable and still am,” he wrote.
-“Even the thought of responding to claims of ‘nazi’ or ‘racist’ or any other term so watered down and rendered meaningless by spineless cowards who have never met me makes me ill.
+“Even the thought of responding to claims of ‘Nazi’ or ‘racist’ or any other term so watered down and rendered meaningless by spineless cowards who have never met me makes me ill.
 In modern times responding to such drivel somehow validates the claim.”

-At other points in his letter, Schilling brought up chemotherapy treatments his wife is undergoing to fight cancer.
-He also appeared to refer to his son’s case of Asperger’s syndrome, suggesting that years of mistreatment by media members, as he saw it, have served mostly to cause pain to vulnerable family members.
+At other points in his letter, Schilling mentioned his wife’s cancer treatment and appeared to refer to his son’s case of Asperger’s syndrome, suggesting that years of mistreatment by media members, as he saw it, have served mostly to cause pain to vulnerable family members.

 Despite the length of and anger in his letter, Schilling claimed to be “at peace” with the likelihood of Hall of Fame exclusion.